-Should you have any questions about the handbook or how its provisions may impact your performance at our events, please contact Music for All at 800.848.2263.
+Should you have any questions about the handbook, or how its provisions may impact your performance at our events, please call us at 800.848.2263.

-I want to wish you the very best of luck as you prepare for this upcoming season.
+I want to wish you the very best of luck as you prepare for this upcoming season!